 WHO WE ARE

-We are Gower Enterprises Limited, a company registered in England and Wales.
-We trade under the name E-Cigarette Direct.
+We are E Cigarette Direct Limited, a company registered in England and Wales and we trade under the name E-Cigarette Direct (“we” or “us””).
 We sell electronic cigarettes, e-liquids and vaping accessories via our website and our retail stores and to our wholesale customers.
 We are based in Swansea, in South Wales and you can find our contact details here.

 HOW WE USE YOUR INFORMATION

-This privacy notice tells you what to expect when Gower Enterprises trading as E-Cigarette Direct (ECD) collects personal information.
+This privacy notice tells you what to expect when we collect personal information.
 It applies to information we collect about:

 - Visitors to our website and the Ashtray blog